-WTF is Amazon Luna?
+WTF is Amazon Luna? | Stuff

 Ah yes, let’s talk money.
 How much is this going to cost me?

-Access to its standard Luna+ package will cost US$5.99, although it sounds like other channels will cost extra, and the controller will set you back $49.99.
+Access to its standard Luna+ package will cost US$5.99 / £8.99 a month, although it sounds like other channels will cost extra, and the controller will set you back $49.99 / £59.99.
 For that you’ll be able to play on two devices simultaneously (as long as your Wi-Fi is up to it).

-These are early access prices and they’re in dollars because it’ll launch in the US first, with early adopters able to register their interest by clicking this link.
-We’ll bring you news of a UK launch and price as soon as we get it.